azzuhripasaribu/pbp-flutter-lab/README.md

 - modify the floatingActionButton of scaffold to be a row containig 2 FloatingActionButton widget, one calls the _decrementCounter function and the other the _incrementCounter function
 - encapsulate the decrement button with the Visibility widget that hides the button if the counters value is 0

+# Assignment 8

+## Difference between Navigator.push and Navigator.pushReplacement

+Navigator.pushReplacement Replaces the previous top of the stack with the new route.
+Navigator.push only pushes it
+## Widgets Used

+### Card

+### FutureBuilder

+FutureBuilder asychronously builds widgets.

+### Form

+Create a form

+### TextFormField

+TextFormField adds a field for the user to input text

+### DropdownButton

+Adds a dropdown button to a page

+### DropdownMenuItem

+Items for thedrop down button

+### SingleChildScrollView

+Make the widget scrollable

+## Event types in flutter

+- onTap
+- onPressed
+- onChanged
+- onSaved
+- onPointerCancel
+- onPointerDown
+- onPointerHover
+- onPointerMove
+- onPointerPanZoomEnd
+- onPointerPanZoomStart
+- onPointerPanZoomUpdate
+- onPointerSignal
+- onPointerUp
+## How Navigator works in flutter

+Navigation history in flutter is saved as a stack. when switching to a new page, the Navigator pushes the page onto the stack using Navigator.push or replaces the top of the stack when using Navigator.pushReplacement. when returning to a previous screen, the top of the stack is popped and the previous page becomes the top of the stack.